samartzidis/magicstick.io/README.md

 - MagicStick.io is powered by a **133MHz dual-core Arm Cortex M0+** processor.
 All processing logic is implemented in **optimized C/C++ and assembly** code and is utilizing both processor cores.
 The dual USB stack is managed by the first core and the Bluetooth stack is managed by the second core.
 - MagicStick.io can function **both wired and wirelessly**.
 You can connect your Apple keyboard either via a standard USB to Lightning cable or wirelessly via Bluetooth.
 - You can freely switch between wired or wireless connection modes at any time.
 - Wired and Bluetooth operation modes provide **surprisingly fast response times**.
-Tests performed with online measurement tools could not detect any extra delays over the default 16ms rebounce delay of the A1644 keyboard).
+Tests performed with online measurement tools could not detect any extra delays over the default 16ms rebounce delay of a A1644 keyboard.

   ![](docs/20231001222021.png)